MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-recover-a-database.md

 ### Run a backup

-Follow these steps to run a backup:
+To run a backup, follow these steps:

 1. [Back up the service master key for Microsoft SQL Server](/sql/t-sql/statements/backup-service-master-key-transact-sql).
 This is a one\-time operation.
 Note that **password** is the password that will be used to protect the service master key in the file that is created.
 If the password is lost, the service master key can't be recovered from the file.